baumannzone/entucasa/src/catering/README.md

 ## boards/tables/platters

 ### charcuterie board
 Our own selection of Iberico meats — jamon, chorizo, and salchichon (salami), all imported from Spain.

 ### cheese board
 Our own selection of Iberico meats — jamon, chorizo, and salchichon (salami), all imported from Spain.

 ### veggie board
 Our own selection of Iberico meats — jamon, chorizo, and salchichon (salami), all imported from Spain.

 ### fruit board
-Our own selection of Iberico meats — jamon, chorizo, and salchichon (salami), all imported from Spain.
-Our own selection of Iberico meats — jamon, chorizo, and salchichon (salami), all imported from Spain.
+Our own selection of Iberico meats — jamon, chorizo, and salchichon (salami), all imported from Spain.Our own selection of Iberico meats — jamon, chorizo, and salchichon (salami), all imported from Spain.

 ## Appetizers